awsdocs/amazon-redshift-developer-guide/doc_source/r_SELECT_INTO.md

 # SELECT INTO<a name="r_SELECT_INTO"></a>

-Selects rows defined by any query and inserts them into a new temporary or persistent table\.
+Selects rows defined by any query and inserts them into a new table\.
+You can specify whether to create a temporary or a persistent table\.

 ## Syntax<a name="r_SELECT_INTO-synopsis"></a>